Noise Levels in Los Jardines, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 867 Los Jardines residents, or 18.4%, live above that level.
 By land area, 29.4% of Los Jardines is above 55 dBA.

 Average noise levels for Los Jardines residents, grouped by direction from the center of Los Jardines.
-Western Los Jardines carries the highest population-weighted average; Central Los Jardines carries the lowest.
-Just 4% of residents in Central Los Jardines live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Los Jardines.
+The highest population-weighted average is in western Los Jardines; the lowest is in southern Los Jardines, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Western Los Jardines